Kevin Newman Player Props: Reds vs. Cubs

 Kevin Newman At The Plate

-- Newman has reached base via a hit in 40 games this season (of 63 played), and had multiple hits in 11 of those games.
+- Newman has picked up a hit in 64.1% of his 64 games this year, with multiple hits in 17.2% of those games.

-- In 20 games this year (31.7%), Newman has picked up an RBI, and in seven of those games (11.1%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 20 games this year (31.3%), Newman has picked up an RBI, and in seven of those games (10.9%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.